-Most borrowers (except faculty) may only borrow up to 3 DVDs at a time from the Media & Microtext Center.
+There is no limit to the number of DVDs you can borrow from the Media & Microtext Center.
 However, all DVDs are subject to recall at any time.
 Only faculty and academic staff are eligible to renew media items if the item is not requested by another patron.

 I need something that's checked out--what can I do?

 From the Searchworks record, request a recall.
-The current borrower will have seven days to return it (after that, steep fines begin accruing).
+The current borrower will have between three and seven days to return the material (after that, steep fines begin accruing).
 Additionally, you can request disclosure of the borrower's name so you can contact him or her yourself.
 Don't hesitate to contact the relevant library if you need assistance.

 I'm going out of town.
 What happens if an item is recalled from me?